cep-sose2024/tech_shield/docs/_pages/categories.md

 layout: post
 ---

+## Project Overview
+J&S-Soft GmbH, based in Heidelberg, is an international consulting and software development company specializing in technologies such as SAP HANA, SAP Business Technology Platform (BTP), S/4HANA, as well as SAP UI5 and SAP Fiori.
+In addition to these services, J&S-Soft GmbH develops its own software solutions, including the open-source framework enmeshed.
+This framework enables simple, intelligent, and secure GDPR-compliant data transfers, even extending to private users.

+Since its founding, the company has established numerous partnerships, leading to continuous revenue growth.
+Notably, in 2023, J&S-Soft GmbH generated 40% of its revenue from products related to the enmeshed framework.
+Continued strong revenue growth is expected for 2024.
+To maintain this success, the further development of the enmeshed framework is of great importance.

 # Crypto Layer

 The Crypto Layer is a comprehensive and flexible cryptographic library designed to provide a unified interface for various cryptographic operations and algorithms.
 It offers a wide range of functionalities, including encryption, decryption, signing, signature verification, and hashing, while supporting both symmetric and asymmetric cryptography.